Charansunkoju/Fake-Job-Posting-Detection/README.md

 4. Statistical Analysis

--Hypothesis: Fake job postings contain certain buzzwords more frequently.
+- Hypothesis: Fake job postings contain certain buzzwords more frequently.
--Perform a word frequency analysis comparing real and fake postings.
+- Perform a word frequency analysis comparing real and fake postings.
--Use a chi-square test to check the statistical significance of word usage.
+- Use a chi-square test to check the statistical significance of word usage.